Troop 64 was first chartered on February 2, 1937 and has been continuously serving youth for the past 76 years.

 Backpacking/Hiking Trips - Philmont Scout Reservation, Pinckney Waterloo, Tahquamanon Falls, South Manitou Island, and SeaBase: scuba diving in Islamorada, sailing in Marsh Harbour, The Bahamas;

-Other Activities - Wright Patterson Air Force Base; biking; Gettysburg; whitewater rafting, Northwoods, movie nights; Lugnuts overnight camping; Pinewood Derby; USS Silversides; dogsledding; luge; canoeing/kayaking; winter camping, and skiing.
+Other Activities—Wright Patterson Air Force Base; biking; Gettysburg; whitewater rafting in West Virginia; Camp Northwoods and Camp Gerber; movie nights; Lugnuts overnight camping; Pinewood Derby; USS Silversides; dogsledding; luge; canoeing/kayaking; winter camping, and skiing.

 Day Trips - In addition, Troop 64 has taken a number of day trips, including visits to the Ford Rouge Car Plant, the Kalamazoo Air Museum, and the Cranbrook Institute of Science, and swimming and biking trips.

-Service Projects - Troop 64 has conducted a number of service projects, including gathering food for and distributing Thanksgiving baskets, placing wreaths at the Poor Farm Cemetary, building and installing birdhouses for a nursing home facility, making cards and decorations for nursing home residents, planting flowers, and assisting at the Toys for Tots/Salvation Army Toy Shop.
+Service Projects - Troop 64 has conducted a number of service projects, including gathering food for and distributing Thanksgiving baskets, placing wreaths at the Poor Farm Cemetary, planting flowers, assisting at the Toys for Tots/Salvation Army Toy Shop, and helping at the Parkinson’s Foundation Walk.

-2012 Calendar - Our tentative calendar for 2012 includes a trip to Northwoods, a bike ride to Wilderness State Park, and a trip to Seabase in Islamorada, Florida for scuba diving.
+2014 Calendar—Our tentative calendar for 2014 includes trips to Camp Rotary, Pictured Rocks, Tahquamenon Falls, Mackinac Island, and some of us are taking a trip to Seabase in the Florida Keys for the Keys Adventure trip.
 Our calendar is available (click on the yellow button to the left).
 Pictures of some of our recent trips and activities are posted (click photos).

 The Troop has most equipment needed for camping: Tents, Stoves, Dutch Ovens, Lanterns, Dining Flies, Cooking Kits, etc. Each Scout is expected to provide his own personal gear (e.g., sleeping bag, flashlight, water bottle, etc.)